mjdamgaard/UP-Web-Project/README.md

 Furthermore, we will implement what we might refer to as 'variable links,' or 'self-updating links.'
 These are links that instead of leading to a constant component, does a similar thing as we do for the home page, namely to query for the top-rated component for a given category, and then link to that.

 This first of all means that the author of a page or an app does not need to keep updating the links contained in the page/app continuously.
-By using one of the variable links, the link will just always automatically lead to the best version of the given component that is available in the network, as rated by the users.
+Instead, by using one of the 'variable links,' the link will just always automatically lead to the best version of the given component that is available in the network, as rated by the users.

 And we can even do the same thing for nested components, namely by implementing a component that automatically queries for the top-rated component for a given category and then renders that.

 For instance, if the page is some Wikipedia-like article, say, about a person, the author of the article component is able to define a component category of 'Early life' sections for that person.
 And whenever some user writes/edits a better version of that section, as rated by the users, it will automatically replace the previous one.
 And the author can do this with any other section as well.
-So by using these 'variable component,' the whole article can thus become self-updating in this way in principle.
+So by using these 'variable components,' the whole article can thus become self-updating in this way in principle.

 ### User-tailored pages